2 weeks France itinerary: Beyond Paris to North-West France

 (Day’s highlight: Discovering West Field Shopping mall was great as I loaded quite a lot of things on my last day, e.g. Jott Jacket, skincare products and French tea.)

-I’ll pause here and be back with day by day breakdown of our adventures in north-western France.
+I’ll pause here and be back with day-by-day breakdown of our adventures in north-western France.
 So click below to stay in the loop.

 SUBSCRIBE